efigi/cup-of-gamedev/_posts/2020-10-01-why-unity-is-better-than-godot.markdown

 tags: gamedev featured game engine
 ---

 I finally did it.
-I went ahead and installed Unity to try it out.
+I went ahead and installed Unity, raring to try it out.
+As someone who's tried several game engines before jumping into Unity, I wanted to compare the experience to what I've used before.

-Also, what made me pull the trigger was the fact that Unity (finally!) had Dark Mode in its free version!
+What made me pull the trigger was the fact that Unity (finally!) had Dark Mode in its free version!
 It's a small thing that adds a lot of value, so I always wondered why that feature was locked behind a paywall.

+I've used several game engines and frameworks, including Game Maker Studio, Godot Engine, CreateJS, LibGDX, Haxe, and so on.
+I've created a game with each one of them, and so while I can't say I'm an expert in each of them, I have experience in all and can compare how a beginner would tackle them same problem in each game engine or framework.

 ## Unity vs Godot

 Usually when I hear posts about Unity vs Godot, it's about how a person moved from Unity to Godot since it suited their needs better.
+People like [Miziziziz](https://www.youtube.com/watch?v=U3TI2lleCYU) and [DevDuck](https://www.youtube.com/watch?v=vxRzLf4PdgY) have talked about why they switched to the Godot Engine, while [GDQuest](https://www.youtube.com/watch?v=kahPeM0scpM) and [Goodgis](https://www.youtube.com/watch?v=MV_TaVM8Huc) had a more pros-and-cons video about comparing the two.
+Because of videos like these, more discussion could be done regarding the pros and cons between the two.

+## Multiple Hats

+As I said, I'm going to compare Unity with Godot.
+For this particular article however, I want to focus less on the coding workflow and put a spotlight on everything else the game engines have in relation to game development.
+I'm sure that most solo devs know that programming is only one facet of gamedev, and that there are other parts like graphics, music, marketing, distribution, and so on that helps the solo game developer.
+That's what I will be tackling here.
+The actual programming will be talked about in another article.

 ## 1 - It's An Industry Standard